Better understanding of structure / function relationship of newly identified IgM Fc receptor (FcµR)

-Unlike other FcRs, FcµR is selectively expressed by lymphocytes (B, T and NK cells in humans and only B cells in mice), suggesting distinct functions compared to other FcRs.
-FcµR may have a dual signaling ability: one through a potential as yet unidentified adaptor protein non-covalently associating with the FcµR ligand-binding chain and the other through its own Tyr/Ser residues in the cytoplasmic tail.
-FcµR binds pentameric IgM with a high avidity (~10 nM) in solution, but more efficiently binds IgM when it is attached to a membrane component via the Fab region on the same cell surface (cis engagement).
+Unlike other FcRs, IgM FcR (or FcµR) is selectively expressed by lymphocytes.
+In humans, both bone marrow-derived (B) and thymus-derived (T) lymphocytes and to a lesser extent, natural killer (NK) lymphocytes express FcµR on their cell surface, whereas in mice, only B lymphocytes do.
+The lymphocyte-restricted distribution of FcµR suggests its distinct functions compared to other FcRs.
+FcµR may have dual signaling abilities: one through a potential, as yet unidentified, adaptor protein that non-covalently associates with the FcµR ligand-binding chain and the other through its own tyrosine and serine residues in the relatively long cytoplasmic tail of the ligand-binding chain.
+FcµR binds pentameric IgM ligands with high avidity in solution (trans interaction), but more efficiently binds IgM when it is attached to a membrane component via the Fab region on the same cell surface (cis engagement).

-The findings from four different FcµR-deficient mice clearly indicate an important regulatory role of FcµR in development of autoreactive B cells and in production of autoantibodies.
-We propose a model how FcµR on B cells regulates autoreactive B cells developing in the bone marrow by cis engagement of FcµR and IgM B cell receptor via IgM-opsonized self-antigens.
+The findings from mice deficient for FcµR gene indicate its important regulatory role in development of self-reactive B cells and in production of autoantibodies as seen in patients with autoimmune or rheumatic diseases.
 Understanding the mode of action of the FcμR may thus provide an insight in therapeutic options to ameliorate autoantibody-mediated rheumatic diseases.

 Prof. Hiromi Kubagawa, MD

 Pedram Mahmoudi Aliabadi

 - Baumgarth, Nicole, Ph.D., Professor, Center for Comparative Medicine, University of California Davis, CA, USA

 - Cooper, Max D., M.D., Professor, Department of Pathology, Medical School of Emory University, Atlanta, GA, USA